 In that time, 80 years to be exact; there have been incredible advances in the field of neuroscience, genetics and psychotherapy.
 This has led to the development of highly effective treatment approaches such as Cognitive Behavioural Therapy (CBT), Motivational Interviewing (MI), Mindful Meditation (MM) and Contingency Management.

-In short, many addiction specialists view the 12-step programme as being antiquated and no longer relevant.
+In short, many addiction specialists view the 12-step Program as being antiquated and no longer relevant.
 And there’s much debate in general over its credibility and just how successful it is.
-At the end of the day, it comes down to the person in recovery and how committed he or she is to the 12-step programme.
-If it doesn’t work, that may have more to do with the person than the programme.
+At the end of the day, it comes down to the person in recovery and how committed he or she is to the 12-step Program.
+If it doesn’t work, that may have more to do with the person than the Program.

 Why the 12-step program should not replace modern therapy approaches

 The AA-type meetings that form a big part of the 12-step Program are inclusive and provide comfort and support in a non-judgemental environment.
 However, critics of the spiritual-based model say that confession and prayer are not enough if addiction is to be treated as a medical condition.
 In many cases, substance abuse is linked to a mental disorder and simply handing something that serious over to a “higher power” can do more harm than good.